divaprotocol/oracles/README.md

 ## Intro

 Contingent pools created on DIVA expect one value input following pool expiration.
-This document describes how data providers can access the relevant data and interact with the protocol.
+This document describes how data providers can access the relevant data and interact with the DIVA Protocol.
+This document is relevant to all types of oracles.
+Oracle specific details are included in the `/docs` folder.

-Refer to our [gitbook](https://app.gitbook.com/s/HZJ0AbZj1fc1i5a58eEE/oracles/oracles-in-diva) (still in DRAFT) for more details about oracles and the settlement process in DIVA.
+Refer to the [DIVA Protocol github](https://github.com/divaprotocol/diva-contracts/blob/main/DOCUMENTATION.md#settlement-process) for more details about oracles and the settlement process in DIVA.

 ## DIVA queries